eveningglow/BicycleGAN-pytorch/README.md

 <p align="left"><img width="70%" img height="70%" src="png/kl_2.png" /></p>

 * __How to reconstruct z in cLR-GAN__
-We get mu and log(variance) as outputs from the encoder in cLR-GAN.
+We get mu and log_variance as outputs from the encoder in cLR-GAN.
 Use __L1 loss between mu and random_z__, not encoded_z and random_z because the latter loss can be unstable if std is big.
 You can check [here](https://github.com/junyanz/BicycleGAN/issues/14).

+## Dataset
+You can download many datasets for BicycleGAN from [here](https://github.com/junyanz/BicycleGAN/tree/master/datasets).

 ## How to train
 ```python train.py --root=data/edges2shoes --result_dir=result --weight_dir=weight```